-Comprehensive plans include a 20-year planning horizon and major periodic reviews are required by GMA every 8 years.
-King County met this requirement in 2012 and will conduct a statutory update again in 2020.
-To keep the plan current and relevant, the King County code requires a review every four years and the County completed the major four-year review in December 2016.
-The following diagram provides a general overview of the Plan update cycle.
+Comprehensive plans include a 20-year planning horizon and major periodic reviews are required by GMA every 8 years, and King County will conduct a statutory update again in 2023.
+To keep the plan current and relevant, the King County Code allows for narrow and technical annual updates, substantive updates on a four-year cycle, and full reviews on an eight-year cycle.
+The following diagram provides a general overview of the Plan update cycle, but it is subject to change.